ronyvarghese3/webserver-test/README.md

 ## Pre-requisite

-Local docker environment.
+1)Local docker environment.
-Up and running Jenkins instance.
+2)Up and running Jenkins instance.
-Up and running Openshift cluster.
+3)Up and running Openshift cluster.

 ### Folder Structure

+Repository is structured as mentioned below:
 1) source folder - Contains the required HTML pages and supporting files.
 2) cicd - Contains:
         a) The buildpipeline to run docker build and to upload the docker image to git repository.